NCCY Award FAQs

-- Can nominations be submitted anonymously?
+Can nominations be submitted anonymously?

 No, anonymous nominations are not currently accepted.
 Nominations require the nominator’s name and contact information.

 - Do nominators need to inform the caregiver that they have been nominated for this award?

 - What is the required length for a nomination letter?

 - When will nominees be notified about their standing for the award?

-Nominees will be notified of their standing by September 2018.
+Nominees will be notified of their standing by the end of September 2018.